samsonajulor/osusu-api/README.md

 **GetSubscribed Plans METHOD:** This METHOD handles the retrieval of all plans subscribed to by a user.

 **Unsubscribe From Plan METHOD:** This service handles the unsubscription of a user from a plan.

+## Suggested Updates
+1. Number of buddies should be automatically added
+2. EndDate should be automatically calculated